Paramhans-Singh/Netflix-Clone/README.md

-# 🎬 Netflix Clone README 🍿
+# 🎬 Netflix Clone 🍿

 ## Overview
 This project is a clone of Netflix, featuring functionalities such as content browsing, and a language changer.
 It is built using modern web development technologies to provide a seamless user experience.